 Increased Length: A 10% increase in the total length of the truck corresponds to an increase of 14% in the odds of a jackknife for commercial or semi-trucks.

-If a commercial vehicles or semi-truck's brakes fail while in motion, the driver may not be able to stop in time to prevent a collision.
+If a commercial vehicle's or semi-truck's brakes fail while in motion, the driver may not be able to stop in time to prevent a collision.
 Brake failure can occur for a variety of reasons.
 Commercial and trucking companies are held to high standards under the law to properly maintain and inspect their fleet of vehicles.
 The Federal Motor Carrier Safety Act (FMCSA) requires daily inspections of the braking systems and components.

-Underride collisions occur when a commercial vehicles or semi-truck driver suddenly applies the brakes, causing a smaller vehicle to go under the truck's rear trailer.
+Underride collisions occur when a commercial vehicle or semi-truck driver suddenly applies the brakes, causing a smaller vehicle to go under the truck's rear trailer.
 This type of collision is extremely dangerous because the top of a car is not meant to withstand this type of force.

 A tire blowout at a high speed of travel makes it incredibly difficult to maintain control over your vehicle.
 A commercial vehicle or semi-truck, often weighing 40,000 or 60,000 pounds, with a tire blowout can have a massive crushing impact and is often catastrophic.

 The Federal Motor Carrier Safety Act requires drivers of commercial vehicles or semi-trucks to inspect loads and ensure all cargo is secure.
 If cargo is not secured properly, there is a significant risk that the cargo will fall off the truck and obstruct the highway.
-The cargo can also shift and throw a commercial vehicle or semi-truck off balance, making it difficult for the driver to make turns or negotiate curves.
+The cargo can also shift and throw a commercial vehicle or semi-truck off-balance, making it difficult for the driver to make turns or negotiate curves.

 The Commercial Driver's License Manual and Federal Motor Carrier Safety Regulations set forth specific rules about commercial vehicles and semi-trucks should complete turns without putting other drivers at risk.
 Responsible truck drivers know how to make a safe turn, which requires proper clearance.
-Commercial vehicle or semi-truck drivers must look 12 to 15 seconds down the road, because their trucks move slower and are harder to stop than other vehicles.
+Commercial vehicle or semi-truck drivers must look 12 to 15 seconds down the road because their trucks move slower and are harder to stop than other vehicles.

 Flatbed Truck Collisions